travis-ci/docs-travis-ci-com/user/notifications.md

 * *api token*: API Token/Key for a Pushover Application (create this under "Your Applications" after logging in to Pushover; it's recommended to create one specific to Travis CI).
 * *user key*: The User Key for a user to be notified (this can be seen after logging in to Pushover).
-Multiple are supported.
+A list of multiple users is supported.

-> Note: We highly recommend you [encrypt](/user/encryption-keys/) these values if your .travis.yml is stored in a public repository:
+> Note: We highly recommend you [encrypt](/user/encryption-keys/) these values if your .travis.yml is stored in a public repository; this will add (or overwrite) your api_token,
+> and append the specified user_key to the list of users.

     travis encrypt [api_token] --add notifications.pushover.api_key
-    travis encrypt [user_key] --add notifications.pushover.users
+    travis encrypt [user_key] --add notifications.pushover.users --append

 You can also customise the notifications, like with IRC notifications: